-CSE HARMFUL ELEMENTS SCORE = 15 OUT OF 15
+CSE HARMFUL ELEMENTS SCORE = 15/15

-It's All One Curriculum contains 15 out of 15 of the harmful elements typically found in CSE curricula or materials.
+It's All One Curriculum contains 15 of the 15 harmful elements typically found in CSE curricula or materials.
 The presence of even one of these elements indicates that the analyzed materials are inappropriate for children.
 Having several of these elements should disqualify such materials for use with children.

-Program Description: It's All One Curriculum is the premier comprehensive sexuality education (CSE) program, used in more 150 countries and every state in the United States, and promoted by UN agencies as the model for all other CSE programs.
-In fact, UNESCO partnered with Planned Parenthood to create a CSE analysis tool (called Inside & Out CSE Assessment Tool) that uses the content of "It's All One" as the standard against which they claim all other CSE programs should be judged.
-This is very troubling in light of the fact that "It's All One" scored 15 out of 15 on harmful content for children (see below).
-For example, "It's All One" promotes promiscuity, teaches children about "sexual pleasure" (over 70 references) and promotes abortion (with over 1000 references) and is really just a cleverly disguised abortion rights, sexual rights, sexual pleasure advocacy education program.
+Program Description: It's All One Curriculum is the premier comprehensive sexuality education (CSE) program promoted by UN agencies as the model for all other CSE programs.
+In fact, UNESCO partnered with Planned Parenthood to create a CSE analysis tool (called Inside & Out CSE Assessment Tool) that uses the content of It's All One as the standard against which they claim all other CSE programs should be judged.
+This is very troubling in light of the fact that It's All One scored 15 out of 15 on harmful content for children (see below).
+For example, It's All One promotes promiscuity, teaches children about "sexual pleasure" (over 70 references) and promotes abortion (with over 1000 references) and is really just a cleverly disguised abortion rights, sexual rights, sexual pleasure advocacy education program.
+It's All One openly admits to its goal to "develop the capacity of young people to enjoy - and advocate for their rights" related to sexuality.